CascunhA/CascunhA/README.md

 - 👋 Hi, I’m @CascunhA
 - 👀 I’m interested in ... finish high school with a high knowledge in coding
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning ... python,css3,html5,java script
-- 💞️ I’m looking to collaborate on ...projetcs
+- 💞️ I’m looking to collaborate on ...projetcs of web developer
 - 📫 How to reach me ...Brazil

 <!---